College Correspondence Courses with Degree Program Options

 Overview of College Correspondence Courses

 While correspondence courses have existed for decades, the Internet and other communications technologies have made them a more common option for people who want to advance their education without disrupting their careers or relocating.
 Students today can choose from a plethora of degree programs offered through distance education and online college programs.
-Many traditional brick-and-mortar schools are offering an increasing number of courses and degree and certificate programs in a fully or partially online format.
+Many traditional brick-and-mortar schools offer an increasing number of courses and degree and certificate programs in a fully or partially online format.

 Some completely online schools are for-profit institutions.
 However, a number of private, non-profit institutions also offer a large amount of their courses online.
 Programs that are not commonly found online, such as those in the arts, are going to be found at private, rather than public schools.

-Online Programs - Course Delivery
+Online Course and Program Delivery

-As online technology develops, the Internet has become the most common means for presenting correspondence and distance education courses.
-Many programs are now delivered entirely online.
 Students receive coursework through websites such as the Blackboard course management system, in which they communicate with professors and peers, attend lectures and submit assignments.
 Even exams are administered online.
 Some programs, especially those in healthcare-related programs that have required labs and clinical experiences, have in-person requirements along with the online courses.

 Degree Programs Offered Online